 Under Irish Company Law, dividends may only be paid (and share repurchases and redemptions must generally be funded) out of "distributable reserves."
 The creation of distributable reserves was accomplished by way of a capital reduction, which the Irish High Court approved on December 18, 2014.
 Additionally, on April 27, 2018, the Irish High Court approved the Company's conversion of approximately \$26.0 billion of share premium to distributable reserves.
-As of September 30, 2020, the Company's distributable reserve balance was approximately \$25.2 billion.
+As of September 30, 2021, the Company's profit and loss account balance was approximately \$21.2 billion.

-During fiscal 2020 and 2019, the Company declared four quarterly dividends totaling \$1.04 per ordinary share.
-Dividends of \$790 million and \$920 million were paid by the Company to shareholders during fiscal years 2020 and 2019, respectively.
+During fiscal 2021 and 2020, the Company declared four quarterly dividends totaling \$1.07 and \$1.04 per ordinary share, respectively.
+Dividends of \$762 million and \$790 million were paid by the Company to shareholders during fiscal years 2021 and 2020, respectively.
+As of September 30, 2021, there were \$192 million of outstanding dividends declared.
 As of September 30, 2020, there were \$189 million of outstanding dividends declared.
-As of September 30, 2019, there were \$203 million of outstanding dividends declared.